Sushanta-Das/Pragya/README.md

 # 🎥 YouTube AI Assistant
-A full-stack AI-powered application that summarizes and answers questions from YouTube videos using Azure OpenAI, Whisper, and LangChain.
+A full-stack AI-powered application that summarizes and answers questions in many different languages from YouTube videos using Azure OpenAI, Whisper, and LangChain.

 ---